mkhodkar70/Clustering/README.md

 4) Personalization via Segmentation (CruiseSegmentation): <br>
-Segmentation of the customers of a cruise line, using a dataset of 20,000 guests, containing features such as their age, income, socioeconomic background, embarkment month and duration of the trip, for the purpose of personalized communication, which in turn boosts response and conversion rates. <br>
+Segmentation of the customers of a cruise line, using a dataset of 20,000 guests, containing features such as their age, income, socioeconomic background, no. of previous cruises, embarkment month and duration of the trip, for the purpose of personalized communication, which in turn boosts response and conversion rates. <br>
 Key tools: Exploratory Data Analysis, K-Modes Clustering, Cluster Profiling <br>
 Libraries: kmodes, scikit-learn, scipy, yellowbrick, matplotlib, seaporn, numpy, pandas